Our Data Protection and Privacy Notice

-- NHS Digital – We obtain ONS cancer and mortality data through NHS Digital.
-We comply with the Information Governance (IG) Toolkit required by the NHS Digital, which is a detailed assessment to ensure that we follow strict Information Governance policies and standards to ensure the confidentiality of the data held by us.
-Our IG Toolkit reference is 8HL46-FOM-CSPRG.
+We obtain ONS cancer and mortality data through NHS Digital.
+We comply with the Data Security and Protection Toolkit required by NHS Digital, which is a detailed assessment to ensure that we follow strict Information Governance policies and standards to ensure the confidentiality of the data held by us.

-- Cancer Registries – The National Cancer Registration and Analysis Service (NCRS) registers all cancers and some pre-cancerous lesions diagnosed in England.
+The National Cancer Registration and Analysis Service (NCRAS) registers all cancers and some pre-cancerous lesions diagnosed in England.
 The Welsh Cancer Intelligence and Surveillance Unit (WCISU) does the same for Wales.
 We obtain cancer staging information, which is based on the size and/or extent (reach) of the original (primary) tumour, the location of the cancer and whether or not the cancer has spread in the body.
 This provides very valuable insight for our bowel cancer research.

-- NHS Bowel Cancer Screening Programme (BCSP) – We sometimes request pseudonymised data (no patient identifiers are shared with us) that are collected as part of the Bowel Cancer Screening Programme.
+We sometimes request pseudonymised data (no patient identifiers are shared with us) that are collected as part of the Bowel Cancer Screening Programme.
 We do this because applying our research techniques to the very large numbers of people included in the screening programme helps ensure our results are of high quality.
-We have to obtain permission from the Office for Data Release (ODR) before doing this.
+We previously had to obtain permission from the Office for Data Release (ODR) at Public Health England before doing this.
 Since the dissolution of Public Health England on 1 October 2021 this is now done through NHS Digital.
-The ODR ensured that all releases are conducted in accordance with the rights of the data subject, the legislative framework (including the principles set out in the GDPR and Data Protection Act 1998) and the seven Caldicott Principles.
+The ODR ensured that all releases were conducted in accordance with the rights of the data subject, the legislative framework (including the principles set out in the GDPR and Data Protection Act 2018) and the seven Caldicott Principles.